Suniljadaun/MultiThreadedCrawler/docs/decisions/ADR-004-cache.md

 ## Decision
 - Cache-aside with Redis.
 - Key: `portfolio:v1:{userId}`, value: portfolio JSON, TTL 60 seconds.
-- Delete the key when a `portfolio.updated` event is handled.
+- Delete the key after the transaction that changes a position or a price commits.
+  (Originally planned via the `portfolio.updated` event; in-process after-commit eviction is simpler and immediate.
+See docs/caching.md.)
 - If Redis is down, log it and read from PostgreSQL.
 The request still succeeds.

 ## Alternatives